ecgaebler/Katanese/README.md

-# Projects
+# Vocabulary Generator
-Various independant projects of mine.

-So far, this only includes the script and resources to create a new spoken language, "Katanese".
+This repository includes the script and resources to create a new spoken language, "Katanese".
 The phonetics of Katanese are based off of those of Japanese in such a way as to make Katanese a distinct language that sounds as much like Japanese as I could make it, yet has it's own unique grammatical structure and vocabulary.